Logic: an Art of Thinking, a Branch of Mathematics

 An art is needed to direct the act of reasoning, so that by it a man when performing the act of reasoning might proceed in an orderly and easy manner and without error.
 And this art is logic, that is, the science of reason.
 (Com.
 Post.
 An., “Foreword”)

-This definition is taken up by Chenique in his Elements of Classical Logic (1975).
+This definition is adopted for example by Chenique in his Elements of Classical Logic (1975).

 The following definition emphasizes the normative value of “formal logic”, which is defined as: